Atlanta Sepsis Medical Malpractice

 Common Causes of Sepsis in Medical Malpractice Cases

 When investigating potential sepsis medical malpractice cases, it is essential to examine what may have gone wrong in a patient’s care.
-As experienced Atlanta sepsis medical malpractice attorneys, we have seen that negligence can occur in several ways and often lead to a sepsis diagnosis that could have been prevented.
+As experienced Atlanta sepsis medical malpractice attorneys, we have seen that negligence can occur in several ways and often leads to a sepsis diagnosis that could have been prevented.
 Some common causes of sepsis malpractice include:

 - Misdiagnosis or delayed diagnosis: One of the most frequent issues in sepsis cases is a delay in diagnosing the infection, which can cause the condition to worsen.
 If medical staff miss the signs of sepsis or mistake it for a less severe condition, the patient may not receive the urgent care required.